How To Clean A Dog Bed In 6 Simple Steps

 Dry the bed & covers

 You can let them air dry or you can use the dryer.
-Whatever you choose, it’s essential you make sure your dog’s bed is completely dry before putting them back.
+Whatever you choose, you must make sure your dog’s bed is completely dry before putting them back.
 Leaving the interior even slightly wet could lead to fungal issues that will make your pup uncomfortable and might even get serious skin conditions.
 In general, I prefer letting it air dry and giving them 10 to 15 minutes on the dryer to really make sure it’s all dry.

 How Do You Wash A Dog Bed Without A Washing Machine?